Abdelateef/Single_Axis_Robotic_Arm/README.md

 The repository includes:

-- LaTeX document (`project_document.tex`): This document outlines the project's objectives, system modeling, controller design, results, and references.
+- LaTeX document (`Control_systems.pdf`): This document outlines the project's objectives, system modeling, controller design, results, and references.

 - MATLAB Code: Simulation scripts and code used for controller design and analysis.